-This page contains valuable information regarding the participation of the fifth phase of RAMI.
+This page contains valuable information regarding the participation of RAMI phases.

 The expression 'RAMI phase' refers to a time period during which the radiation transfer within an ensemble of predefined test cases (i.e., scenarios where both the illumination conditions and the structural and spectral properties of the illuminated geophysical environment are prescribed) has to be simulated by the qualified RAMI participants (using their models), and the results of these simulations must be submitted for subsequent analysis.
 A RAMI phase is declared closed when all results have been made public, initially and in a more concise form via presentations on conferences as well as a publication in the refereed scientific literature, and ultimately and more comprehensively by using this web site.
 Conceptually a 'RAMI phase' can thus be divided into:

 Participation in the RAMI initiative is open to everyone subject to the criteria listed in the role, rights and responsibilities of the RAMI qualified participants section of the Guidance section.
 Please note, however that only models with traceable publications in the refereed scientific literature may feature in any resulting RAMI publication.
 Other models may still use RAMI as a testbed to evaluate their performance through comparison with graphical results files where available.
 Note that our privacy and data-usage policy does not allow the distribution of data submitted by individual RAMI participants.
 Upon decision to participate in a RAMI phase, it would be courteous to inform the RAMI coordinator of your intent.